TanishaKr07/HolidayRecipesClassifier/README.md

 Before creating our final model, we wanted to see if we could improve our decision tree model from our baseline model.
 To do this we added the following features:

-The F1 score improved immensely.
+The F1 score improved immensely. tan